 7. Avoid opening your icebox too much

 This is obvious, but every time you open your icebox not only do you let the heat in but you let the cold out.
-Avoid opening your icebox too much.
+Avoid opening your icebox too much, and do so gently as well.

 8. Fill your icebox as much as you can